portellam/auto-xorg/README.md

 #### If the Auto-Xorg service fails, to diagnose review the log.
 Execute:
         sudo journalctl -u auto-xorg

-Failure may mean an absent VGA device, or an exception.
+Failure may be the result of absent VGA device(s), or an exception.
 Review the log to debug.

 ## What is VFIO?
 * see hyperlink:    https://www.kernel.org/doc/html/latest/driver-api/vfio.html